prohackerzzz/Tic_tac_toe_flutter/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-This is a Tic tac toe application as it is ppular by the name X and 0 This app has something special, it contains an integration with Firebase for SignUp and SignIn.
+This is a Tic tac toe application as it is popular by the name X and 0.
+This app has something special, it contains an integration with Firebase for SignUp and SignIn.
 You can surely use it and make your own variation.
 A few resources to get you started if this is your first Flutter project: